Bundles of metric structures as left ultrafunctors: Examples

+\textbf{Note.} If we want to be precise, the equivalence shown in that paper assumes that the topological bundles have enough cross sections, but in his PhD thesis Evington showed that any such topological bundle always have enough cross sections by imitating the argument done by Douady and Dal Soglio-Herault \cite{EvingtonPhD}.

-Before continuing we can immediately notice that in the presence of the other axioms, and as in every other definition of metric bundles, axiom $\la{(ii)}$ can replaced with \begin{itemize} \item[(ii')] for every scalar $k$, the map $B \xrightarrow[]{k} B$, defined by scalar multiplication by $k$ is continuous. \end{itemize}
+Before continuing, we can immediately notice that in the presence of the other axioms, and as in every other definition of metric bundles, axiom $\mathrm{(ii)}$ can be replaced with: \begin{itemize}[leftmargin=2.1em] \item[(ii')] for every scalar $k$, the map $B \xrightarrow[]{k} B$, defined by scalar multiplication by $k$ is continuous. \end{itemize}